Lloyd Bochner: Television roles

 In 1970, Bochner played Walter Gregson, a strangler on Hawaii Five-O in the season three episode, "Beautiful Screamer".
 Later on Hawaii Five-O, he was the Navy captain in the 1975 episode, "Murder: Eyes Only".
 He also appeared in Hawaii Five-O season 12 in an episode called "Clash of the Shadows" as a Jewish diplomat.
 He appeared in the episode "Prosecutor" of the ABC crime drama The Silent Force in 1970.
 In 1973, he played a chess coach in Columbo: The Most Dangerous Match and was in the episode "The Pisces" of the short-lived TV show The Starlost.
+In 1974 he guest starred as a would-be assassin in the TV series Chopper One in the episode "Killing Time" along with series regular Dirk Benedict with whom he would later work in Battlestar Galactica.

 In 1974 and 1977, he appeared in four episodes of The Six Million Dollar Man; he portrayed Gavern Wilson in "Day of the Robot", Ulrich Rau in "Carnival of Spies", and Gordon Shanks in Deadly Countdown (part 1 and 2).
 In 1977, he was in an episode of the ABC crime drama The Feather and Father Gang and an episode of the ABC situation comedy The San Pedro Beach Bums.
-Bochner also appeared in Barnaby Jones in an episode titled "The Loose Connection"(03/18/1973).
+Bochner also appeared in Barnaby Jones in an episode titled "The Loose Connection" (broadcast March 18, 1973).
 He was Commandant Leiter in the Battlestar Galactica original-series episode "Greetings from Earth" (1978).

-In the 1980s, Bochner was in two episodes of The Golden Girls — as suave television-turned-stage actor (and womanizer) Patrick Vaughn in the Season 2 episode "The Actor" in 1987; and as Eduardo the Hairdresser two years later in the Season 4 episode "Rites of Spring" (1989).
+In the 1980s, Bochner was in two episodes of The Golden Girls — as suave television-turned-stage actor (and womanizer) Patrick Vaughn in the season 2 episode "The Actor" in 1987; and as Eduardo the Hairdresser two years later in the season 4 episode "Rites of Spring" (1989).